Trusted WordPress tutorials, when you need them most.

 Now, you can enter any text into any field of your contact form and then try to leave the page without submitting the form.
 A popup will appear with a warning that you have unsaved changes.

-You can download the confirm-leaving plugin here, then install and activate the plugin as usual.
+📥 Plugin Download: You can download the confirm-leaving plugin here, then install and activate the plugin as usual.
 If you need help, then you can go through our guide on how to install a WordPress plugin.

 Do note that it targets the comment form, but you can edit the plugin to target your user registration form, surveys, feedback form, job application form, or any other forms.

-Bonus Tip: Improve Your WordPress Forms’ Performance
+Bonus: Improve Your WordPress Form Performance

 After you add the confirm navigation popup, it’s a good idea to track how often users abandon their forms.
+Knowing this data can help you find and fix issues that cause people to leave.

 MonsterInsights' homepage